jelmersnoeck/experiment/README.md

 ### Candidate

-`Candidate(string, func() (any, error))` is a potential refactored candidate.
+`Candidate(string, func(context.Context) (any, error))` is a potential refactored candidate.
 This will run sandboxed, meaning that when this panics, the panic is captured and the experiment continues.

 A candidate will not always run, this depends on the `WithPercentage(int)` configuration option and further overrides.